kruton/vswitch/README.Docker.md

 # Docker Usage Guide

-This document describes how to use the vswitch-for-qemu application with Docker.
+This document describes how to use the vswitch application with Docker.

 ## Building the Docker Image